c2997108/lastwasm/doc/lastal.rst

     * The count of inserted letters.
     * The count of delete opens (= count of delete closes).
     * The count of insert opens (= count of insert closes).

+-J NUMBER
+    Score type: 0 means ordinary score, 1 means "full score" (also known as "forward score" or "sum-of-paths score").
+Both types of score are measures of how significant a similarity is.
+An ordinary score is based on one alignment, whereas a "full score" is based on many alternative ways of aligning the similar regions.
+    Full scores are expected to be more sensitive, but they are not recognized by last-split_.
+Full score E-values_ can be calculated only for parameters from last-train_.

 -Q NAME
     Specify how to read the query sequences (the NAME is not